BiznetGIO/RESTKnot/docs/project/contributing.rst

   $ cd api/

+  # create the virtualenv, then install the depedencies
+  $ pip install -r requirements.txt

 RESTKnot API consume the configuration from OS environment variables.
 So make sure you have set them.
 Take a look into :code:`.env.example` and change the default